Alethio/ethereum-lite-explorer/README.md

 ```

 You can refer to individual translation keys in the core plugins repo.
 Follow [this link](https://github.com/Alethio/explorer-core-plugins/tree/master/src/app/eth-lite/translation) for the eth-lite plugin translations and [this one](https://github.com/Alethio/explorer-core-plugins/tree/master/src/app/eth-common/translation) for eth-common plugin translations.

+### Use a custom RPC node authentication method

+If your RPC node requires a custom authentication step (e.g. Besu), the `eth-lite` plugin supports initialization hooks for the purpose of injecting authorization headers into the web3 instance.
+You will need to create a plugin that handles the authentication steps (e.g. collects credentials via a login form or 3rd party page redirect).
+The plugin will export a data adapter returning an object that follows the [IAuthStore](https://github.com/Alethio/explorer-core-plugins/blob/master/src/app/eth-lite/IAuthStore.ts) interface definition.
+The public URI for that adapter is passed to the `eth-lite` plugin config via the [authStoreUri](https://github.com/Alethio/explorer-core-plugins/blob/master/src/app/eth-lite/EthLitePluginConfig.ts#L14) key.
+This will pause the initialization of the `eth-lite` plugin until the authentication is handled.

+Check out this Besu plugin as an example: https://www.npmjs.com/package/@adetante/explorer-besu-plugin